csteamproject/CS-371_Team_Project/repo-navigation_README.md

 The scr holds our source code for the classes of the game.
 And the x86/x64 holds our builds for the exe file.

+If you would just like to play our game, download the Release folder and run the Scratch.exe file

 In our src file is our class files and they will be contained in folders per content they cover.